tm21cy/tm21cy/README.md

 My name is Tyler, and I am a Software Engineering student from Ontario, Canada.
 I am an avid JS, TS, Java, and SQL developer, a diligent student, and the right person you want on a team that's always innovating.

 Current development endeavors:<br><br>
+**Information Technology Intern** @ Sigma Chi International Fraternity:
+> - Serving as a 12-month intern for the Sigma Chi International Fraternity headquarters (department) shadowing senior professionals, leading high-impact projects, and contributing to the team’s growth; all while elevating my interpersonal and professional skills through personalized mentoring, project management and professional development.

 **Senior VP of Human Resources** / Incoming CIO @ School Simplified:
 > - Coordination of the Human Resources Department and any automation tech surrounding daily operational capacity.<br>
 > - Working with the Head of HR Information Systems as a direct report to implement new technology across the staff team.<br>